PrintedForFun/review_creality_sermoon_s1/README.md

 # My Background
-**First of all:** My english may be excused, it's not my native language so there may be some idioms I translated from german and didn't notice.
+**First of all:** My english may be excused, it's not my native language so there may be some idioms I translated from German and didn't notice.
+Second all designs and improvements for the S1 featured in this review are downloadable as STL and STEP on my Printables page (link at the bottom of this review).

 I started with 3D-printing roughly 7 years ago and from thereon constantly increased my fleet of printers.
 From building a Voron to designing a custom printer to adding a Stealthburner to my trusty CR-10S Pro.
 Currently I use mainly BambuLab and Creality K1 and K2 printers as my daily drivers.
 After some years of designing with callipers and reference pictures I decided it was time for a 3D-scanner (5 years ago).
 I fiddled around with the Kinect of my Xbox (can be used as a quite crude scanner with the right software, but the results were subpar with maybe 1-2cm of accuracy).
 These bad experiences initially stopped me from scanning and 2 years ago I started anew with scanning: At first a cheap 3DMakerPro scanner and then the original Creality Raptor Scanner.